Ideame/javascript/react/README.md

-# Airbnb React/JSX Style Guide
+# Ideame React/JSX Style Guide

 *A mostly reasonable approach to React and JSX*